SilkWallet Legal

 In short, the in-app path is Profile > Account actions > Delete profile.

-This action removes local SilkWallet data for the signed-in profile, attempts to delete personal SilkWallet Drive files and owned workspaces, removes shared workspace access from this device, signs you out, and disconnects Google access where supported.
+This action removes local SilkWallet data for the signed-in profile, attempts to delete personal SilkWallet Drive files, SilkWallet Sheets data, optional SilkWallet Calendar reminder events, and owned workspace data where supported, removes shared workspace access from this device, signs you out, and disconnects Google access where supported.

 2. Shared Workspaces